Edwinz28/TSPPD/README.md

 We used an inverse exponential model to represent our probability.
 See how the time is the x axis and at x = t = 0, the probablity is virtually 1 to accept **ANY** solution <br/>
 <img src="https://themathpage.com/aPreCalc/Pre_IMG/exp2.gif" width="435" height="241" />

+#### Why We Use Probability To Accept Any Solution Inlcuding Bad Ones!